10 Best Real Estate Markets In 2023

 - Home value increase (over pre-pandemic levels): 5%

-Jacksonville, Florida may not ring any bells when you think of “major metro area,” but Jacksonville is actually one of the fastest-growing economic areas in the country, with almost one million residents in the metro area.
-Jacksonville’s growth is attributed to its strong job growth, as employment opportunities grew almost 2% in the Jacksonville area last year.
+Jacksonville, Florida may not ring any bells when you think of a “major metro area,” but Jacksonville is actually one of the fastest-growing economic areas in the country, with over one million residents in the metro area.
+Jacksonville’s growth is attributed to its strong job growth, as employment opportunities continue to steadily increase month over month.

-Jacksonville is also incredibly affordable; Forbes reports the current Jacksonville cost of living at 7% below the national average, and the median list price of properties well below national averages too.
-In this area, the average price per square foot on a three-bedroom, two-bath single family home is a comfy $139 per square foot.
+Jacksonville is also incredibly affordable with the current Jacksonville cost of living at 5% below the national average, and the median list price of properties well below national averages.
+In this area, the average price per square foot on a three-bedroom, two-bath single family home is a comfy $182 per square foot.

-Home Buying In One Of The Best Real Estate Markets in Recent History
+The Bottom Line: Home Buying In Some Of The Hottest Real Estate Markets

 One of the first (and easiest!) steps to start working toward homeownership is to apply for a mortgage.
-Getting prequalified allows buyers to begin working with a real estate agent ASAP, and to be able to move quickly in case you do happen upon the house of your dreams.
+This can help you get an agent ASAP and move quickly when you find the house of your dreams.
 Get preapproved now to start.

 Home Buying - 7-minute read